Skip to main content

 Free and Low-Cost Homeschool Resources

 Homeschooling your kids doesn't have to cost a small fortune.
 It can actually be done very affordably.
 Keep reading to hear about some of the free and low-cost resources available to homeschooling families.
 Free The library - Your local public library is an amazing resource.
 In addition to books, many libraries offer free classes, story and craft time for kids, and some even have things like museum or zoo passes that you can check out.
 Easy Peasy All-In-One Homeschool - Easy Peasy is a free complete curriculum for preschool through 12th grade.
 Check it out here .
-Kahn Academy - Kahn Academy and Kahn Academy Kids offer free online math, language arts, and science curriculum.
+Khan Academy - Kha n Academy and Khan Academy Kids offer free online math, language arts, and science curriculum.
 Learn more about it here .
 The Good and the Beautiful - The Good and the Beautiful offers free Christian based language arts, math, and science resources that you can find here .
 They also have a full curriculum available that is not free, but is fairly reasonably priced.
-Ambleside Online - A...
+Ambleside Online - ...

 Learn About Bioluminescence with Glowing Ocean Art